ishaputhige/NariShakti/README.md

 # NariShakti
-An app for womens sfety
+An app for womens safety